vs3kulic/yogi/README.md

 ## Pre-Commit Hook

 To maintain code quality and ensure tests are run before committing, we use a pre-commit hook.
-This hook automatically runs the Playwright test suite before each commit.
+This hook automatically runs the Playwright test suite before each commit

 ### Setting Up the Pre-Commit Hook